Gasteig HP8: History

-Gasteig HP8 was built as a provisional home for the institutions housed at the Gasteig in Haidhausen while it is under restoration planned to 2027.
+Gasteig HP8 was built as a provisional home for the institutions housed at the Gasteig in Haidhausen while it undergoes major reconstruction.
 Gasteig HP8 was opened on 8 Oktober 2021.
 It houses the Isarphilharmonie concert hall and the Münchner Stadtbibliothek in Hall E, a listed historic monument.
 Other institutions planned to move temporarily are the Münchner Philharmoniker, the Münchner Volkshochschule, and the Hochschule für Musik und Theater München.
 The name was found by a competition, and is short for the address Hans-Preißinger-Straße 8.

+Venues

 Isarphilharmonie

 The concert hall Isarphilharmonie was designed by architects Gerkan, Marg und Partner.
 It was realised by the Swiss Nussli Group.
 The acoustic was designed by Yasuhisa Toyota and his office Nagata Acoustics.
 The large hall seats around 1800 people.
 It serves the Münchner Philharmoniker, the Symphonieorchester des Bayerischen Rundfunks and other orchestras.
-It is a steal construction of a volume of almost 60.000 Kubikmeter.
+It is a steel construction of a volume of almost 60.000 Kubikmeter.
 The walls are made from prefabricated dark wood elements.
 The seats are also dark, in wood and textiles, and contrast to the stage floor in light-coloured wood.
 The stage is c.
 272 m2.
 The new building includes the former Trafohalle.